sasank-desaraju/sasank-desaraju.github.io/PLANNING.md

     - Add some talks: COR 2025, BME Pruitt Day (wow this was also Op Note paper.
 Does it look bad that I'm dragging this so much)
     - COR Research Award!
 Oberndorf Scholarship!
     - Add APSA WebOps

+11/06:
+- I deleted the Skills section of CV and moved something around in there
+- I also made the talks appear more streamlined in the CV

+Next:
+- [ ] Add Marimo Stats teaching as a page
+- [ ] Write Torii post